John Bigge: Outcomes

 Although Macquarie attempted to answer the criticisms in a letter to the secretary of state, Lord Bathurst in 1822, he had already felt obliged to resign from the position of Governor of New South Wales two years beforehand.
 Macquarie was replaced in 1821 by Governor Brisbane who instituted many of the recommendations outlined by Bigge.

 Brisbane re-established Norfolk Island and oversaw the formation of new penal colonies at Port Macquarie and Moreton Bay to serve as dreaded places of isolation and punishment for the convicts.
 He approved large land grants to rich and well-connected colonists, including a contract of a million acres to a consortium of entrepreneurs led by John Macarthur known as the Australian Agricultural Company.
 As recommended by Bigge, a designated number of convicts were assigned to the colonists in proportion to the size of their land acquisition.

 These decisions firmly halted the socially progressive policies of Lachlan Macquarie and reaffirmed strong class distinctions within the colonial society.
-The exclusive 'Pure Merino' class of colonists (named after the type of sheep they bred) were able obtain large areas of land and significant political influence.
+The exclusive 'Pure Merino' class of colonists (named after the type of sheep they bred) were able to obtain large areas of land and significant political influence.
 This class of colonist evolved to dominate much of colonial society for many years, becoming known as the squattocracy.